 With the 1.3 release servers (and players) have identity keys.
 You must provide your own key (via the -Y option) for the server to register on the masterserver.
 Without any key the server will be LAN only.

 A key must be 64 characters long and may contain all hexadecimal characters 0-9 and a-f.
 To generate a key you can run the client and issue the command:

 authkey new serverThe third argument is only a name given that key, use quotes if you want e.g. authkey new "server alpha three".
 You can then copy your key from the file config/authkeys.cfg - there are five lines (4 of which are comments) for your named authkey.
 The line which starts with '// priv ' or the one starting with 'authkey add ' contain the private key - do not include the name string.

 When you've configured your server, run the script to start it.
 You should see the message:

-A server automatically acts as a LAN server, and any clients on the same subnet will be able to connect through the Join to a LAN server menu option.
+A server automatically acts as a LAN server, and any clients on the same subnet will be able to connect through the Multiplayer->Join a LAN server menu option.
 If you want the server to remain private, and not be displayed on the public in-game server list, you must use the -m option to change the master server.
 It's common to use -mlocalhost to achieve this, but any other hostname or IP address will do.